 Test different wordings on your call to action button.

 The wording should fit in with the tone of your site and be confident without being pushy.
-There are a list of words you could try using at DIYMarketers but different markets respond differently to different words.
+Different markets respond differently to different words.

 As we've mentioned before, you'll need to test.